Public-Address/docs/docs/source/integration.rst

 Don’t worry, your data is completely safe and Public Address is built from the ground up with industry leading security and authentication mechanisms to keep your data safe and secure.
 Public Address will be completing the Google verification process for this integration in the future, however, Google charges in excess of $100,000 Australian dollars to do so.

-If you or your users continue to see this screen when connecting their account, please log a support ticket at support@publicaddress.com.au and our team will reach out to help you through the domain whitelisting process.
+If you or your users continue to see this screen when connecting their account, please log a support ticket at support@publicaddress.ai and our team will reach out to help you through the domain whitelisting process.

 .. _`How do I use the full features of Public Address with my G Suite account?`: